Educational Psychology & Research Methodology

-To attain the expertise needed to address major issues in education, students enroll in our research-oriented doctoral program.
-This program requires a dissertation and entails 60 hours of graduate credit beyond a completed master’s degree.
-These credits include 45-50 credit hours of graduate courses and 10-15 credit hours of dissertation research designed by each student with the approvals of his or her advisory committee and the departmental graduate committee.
+The PhD program requires a dissertation and 60 hours of graduate credit beyond a completed Master’s degree.
+These plans of study include 45 to 50 credit hours of graduate courses and 10 to 15 credit hours of dissertation research designed by each student with the approval of their advisory committee.
+Our framework for a PhD plan of study is outlined in the “Courses” section below.

 This residential program has rolling admission.
-Incomplete applications are not reviewed.
-Applications must be fully complete and submitted (including all required materials) and all application fees paid prior to the deadline in order for applications to be considered and reviewed.
-For a list of all required materials for this program application, please see the “Admissions” section below.
+An application will be reviewed for admission and funding decisions when it is fully complete and submitted, with application fees paid or waived.
+For a list of all required materials for this program application, please see the “Admissions” tab.

 *Those applicants interested in being considered for any available PhD funding should submit completed applications by December 1 for the following Fall semester.